adityaprasa231195/c-programming-a-modern-approach-second-edition-2/README.md

-# c-programming-a-modern-approach-second-edition-2
+# C Programming: A Modern Approach (2nd Edition)

-Solutions, exercises, and practice projects from C Programming: A Modern Approach (2nd Edition) by K.N.
-King.
+My personal solutions, code exercises, and programming projects while learning C from the book **[C Programming: A Modern Approach] by K. N. King.

+## 🚀 Purpose
+To build a strong foundation in C89/C99 programming, data structures, algorithms, and memory management through practical implementation.